 I have Buddleia all around the house.
 The south and west sides of the house are more plain than the front and east side (with the chimney), so I wanted fast-growing shrubs, and I love purple, so Buddleia seemed a natural choice.

 There's a 'Petit Indigo' by the porch screen door; this and 'Potter's Purple' perfumes the entire back porch.

 Looking through a 'Potter's Purple' on the west side of the house, down the path where we lead the horses to pasture.
 In the center and right of the picture is the ditch that runs behind the big perennial bed and by the old house site, under the grass road and by one of the horse pastures... eventually it goes to Middle Creek over a quarter of a mile away.
-I have planted some seedling Sweet Bay, swamp roses, American Silverbell seedlings and Louisiana iris, as well as clearing around exisiting Aronia, Virginia Sweetspire, and Sweet Pepperbush.
-In the foreground, where the ditch is broad, shallow and sunny, it's currently full of Marsh Bulrush, also known as Teddy-Bear Paws.
+I have planted some seedling sweet bay, swamp roses, American snowbell seedlings and Louisiana iris, as well as clearing around existing Aronia, Virginia sweetspire, and sweet pepperbush.
+In the foreground, where the ditch is broad, shallow and sunny, it's currently full of marsh bulrush, also known as teddy-bear paws.

 A view from the front porch of the ditch and big perennial bed, as well as the beginnings of new beds.
 I will start putting plants into the new beds in Sept./October.

 Commuter daylilies (H. citrina), 'Bleu Celeste', purple coneflower, spiderwort and Mexican feather grass.
 In the middle is summer phlox, to the right blue mist shrub, and in the very back and to the right hibiscus and seashore mallow.

 Standing in the parking area on the east side of the house, looking south -- here you can see how tall the commuter daylilies are compared to 'Lion in Winter'.
 They have a wonderful fragrance, especially early in the evening.
 These were at their peak about a month ago.